• Skip to primary navigation

 Teats:

-Medium size, easy to milk, cylindrical, uniform, plumb from rear view, pointing slightly forward from the side view.
-Any teat abnormality denotes a “cull” and is unacceptable.
+Medium size, moderate to large orifices, cylindrical to moderately conical, uniform, plumb from rear view, pointing slightly forward from the side view.
+Set on the udder neither too laterally nor too medially.

 • Narrow